 Our small group was sitting in a cave with our lights off.
 As with most cave tours, there was a lights-out moment so that visitors can experience true darkness.
 In some caves, a light cool breeze might move the air, or a small drip will tap a rhythmic sound.
 In others, like the caves of Torotoro, rushing water can be heard.

 But this cave was dry, at least during this season.
 In the rainy season, water seeps through the rocks above providing wet minerals that slowly grow the stalactites and stalagmites of the cave.
-Now the cave floor is covered with a fine sand that puffs a bit as we walk.
+Now the cave floor is covered with fine sand that puffs around our feet with each step.

 Turning our lights back on, our small group continued through the Gruta da Lapa Doce of the Chapada Diamantina National Park in Brazil.